TanveerAhmed20/demo-repo/README.md

 ## local development

-1. open index.html in your browser
+1. open index.html in your browser ee